 What is the DNS Resolver Cache?

-Whenever you visit a website using it’s domain name (i.e. microsoft.com), your browser is directed to a DNS server where it learns the IP address of that website.
+Whenever you visit a website using its domain name (i.e. microsoft.com), your browser is directed to a DNS server where it learns the IP address of that website.
 You are then directed to that website.
-A record of the IP address that domain name points to is created within Windows so that if you visit that same website again, the information is accessed quicker.
+A record of the IP address that the domain name points to is created within Windows so that if you visit that same website again, the information is accessed quicker.
 These records that get created make up the DNS Resolver Cache.